jezvejs/release-tools/README.md

 - Build package release
 - Create git commit for version and merge to release branch
 - Publish on NPM registry
-- Deploy to remove server using SFTP
+- Deploy to remote server using SFTP

-Something like mini CI/CD.

 <h2 align="left">Install</h2>